 There has been a range of reasons in recent cases of suicide.
 These have ranged from documented cases of mental health challenges, depression, feeling of hopelessness and in other cases no obvious signs.

-Many of the recent reported cases have been young people, children in their teens.
+Many of the recently reported cases have been young people and children in their teens.
 One of the cases was reported as a young lady who committed suicide because she did not pass her JAMB results and decided to take her life as a result of the disappointment.
 In another case, the child had allegedly hinted and talked about committing suicide in the past.
 But no one really ever thought it would happen.
 It is one of the worst news that anyone can get.